gvwilson/sensibleadventures/princess-bear/princess-bear.md

 *The troll stroked the horse's muzzle one last time.
 "Don't worry.
 No one is ever going to put a halter on you again."
-Without waiting for an answer that would never come, the hairy figure climbed a post, swung along a beam, and disappeared out a window into the night.
+Without waiting for an answer that the ungifted animal would never be able to give, the troll climbed a post, swung along a beam, and disappeared out a window into the night.
 The air was chill, and morning would arrive all too soon, but there was one more chore to be done...*

 As the crow tucked its head under its wing on a rafter above the horse, Prince Thokmay was sitting down at his desk.
-He had unbuttoned his dress jacket but kept it on for warmth---the light from the little dayglass lantern by his elbow was midday-yellow, but held no heat at all.
+He had unbuttoned his uniform jacket but kept it on for warmth---the light from the little dayglass lantern by his elbow was midday-yellow, but held no heat at all.